css-materials/course-site/content/faq/homework-evaluations/index.md

 ## Evaluation philosophy

 The university requires that I assign each student a letter grade at the end of the quarter.
 However I find that numeric scores on assignments tend to cause students grading anxiety if they do not achieve a perfect 100%.
-Nor does the numeric score convey specific, targeted feedback as to what the student has done well on an assignment, combined with feedback on areas for improvement.
+Nor does the numeric score convey specific feedback as to what the student has done well on an assignment, combined with feedback on areas for improvement.

 As such, I do not assign numeric scores in this class.
 All homework assignments are evaluated using the grading rubric below.
 Final grades are calculated as the cumulative performance across all homework assignments.
 <!--